bsnes-emu/bsnes/README.md

-  - **Video Scale** determines the size and shape of the emulated console's video output
+  - **Video Scale** determines the size and shape of the emulated console's video output in windowed mode
+    (as opposed to full-screen)
       - Small, Medium and Large
-        control the size of the video output when higan is running in windowed
+        control the size of the video output
-        (as opposed to full-screen)
-        mode.
+        (and resize the window to match)
-      - Aspect Correction,
+      - Aspect Correction
-        when enabled,
         stretches the image to match the aspect ratio produced by the original console hardware,
-        since modern computer monitors use pixels
-        that are exactly as wide as they are tall, but many TV-based consoles expected pixels to be wider or narrower.
-        Aspect correction applies
-        to full-screen mode
-        as well as windowed mode.
+        but can cause a "ripple" effect at small sizes, due to rounding errors.
   - **Video Emulation** applies various effects to the emulated console's video output to reproduce some behaviours